juxor/afaq/markdown/secI5.md

 reflect the interests of society as a whole and the individuals and groups within it.

 ## I.5.10 What about political parties, interest groups and professional
 bodies?

 Political parties and other interest groups will exist in an anarchist society as long as people feel the need to join them.
 They will not be banned in any way, and their members will have the same rights as everyone else.
 Individuals who are members of political parties or associations can take part in communal and other assemblies and try to convince others of the soundness of their ideas.

 However, there is a key difference between such activity and politics under a capitalist democracy.
-This is because the elections to positions of responsibility in an anarchist society will not be based on party tickets nor will it involve the delegation of power.
-Emile Pouget's description of the difference between the syndicalist union and political elections drives this difference home:
+This is because the elections to positions of responsibility in an anarchist society will not be based on party tickets nor will they involve the delegation of power.
+Emile Pouget's description of the difference between the syndicalist trade union and elections drives this difference home:

 > _"The constituent part of the trade union is the individual.
 Except that the